TheNishishiro/ColorGAN/ColorGAN 2/README.md

 I used a dataset of about 90k 256x256 images of anime faces from [here](https://www.kaggle.com/datasets/scribbless/another-anime-face-dataset).
 I cleaned it a little more before feeding it to the model since it still had some junk that weren't faces or didn't look much like human faces.

+### Converting dataset

+There is a DatasetConverter.py in Converters folder that could help you in changing a style of your dataset.

+For example you could convert every image in your dataset folder to a sketch or an oil painting, might come in handy with future models

 ## Training

 I used my RTX 3080 GPU for training and testing, with batch size of 16 to train it as quickly as possible.